 The future holds many interesting challenges.
 The record shows that our graduates have demonstrated their ability to provide technical leadership in a variety of successfully completed projects.
-A degree from Purdue University in the School of Aeronautics and Astronautics promises to prepare our future graduates for the 21st century in the aerospace field.
+A degree from Purdue University in the School of Aeronautics and Astronautics promises to prepare our future graduates in the aerospace field.

 Contact the School: